ROUTINE DENTAL CARE

-At SUNRISE EMERGENCY DENTIST OF BEAVERTON , we have found that by taking care of your teeth and planning for routine visits, you can prevent many common oral health problems like cavities, tooth infections, and gum disease.
+At EMERGENCY DENTIST BEAVERTON , we have found that by taking care of your teeth and planning for routine visits, you can prevent many common oral health problems like cavities, tooth infections, and gum disease.

 How often should I visit the dentist?